Durrani dynasty: History

-Forming a nation and start of struggles with warring neighbours
+Rise

 The Mughal power in northern India had been declining since the reign of Aurangzeb, who died in 1707; In 1751–52, Ahamdiya treaty was signed between the Marathas and Mughals, when Balaji Bajirao was the Peshwa.
 Through this treaty, the Marathas controlled virtually the whole of India from their capital at Pune and Mughal rule was restricted only to Delhi (the Mughals remained the nominal heads of Delhi).
 Marathas were now straining to expand their area of control towards the northwest of India.
 Ahmad Shah sacked the Mughal capital and withdrew with the booty he coveted.
 To counter the Afghans, Peshwa Balaji Bajirao sent Raghunathrao.
 He defeated the Rohillas and Afghan garrisons in Punjab and succeeded in ousting Timur Shah and his court from India and brought Lahore, Multan, Kashmir and other subahs on the Indian side of Attock under Maratha rule.

 Ahmad Shah Abdali declared a war against the Marathas, and warriors from various Pashtun tribes and 25,000 Baloch warriors joined his army under the command of Khan of Kalat Mir Noori Naseer Khan Baloch.
 Early skirmishes were followed by victory for the Afghans and Baloch against the smaller Maratha garrisons in Northwest India and by 1759 Ahmad and his army had reached Lahore and were poised to confront the Marathas.
 By 1760, the Maratha groups had coalesced into a big enough army under the command of Sadashivrao Bhau.
 Once again, Panipat was the scene of a confrontation between two warring contenders for control of northern India.
-The Third Battle of Panipat (January 1761), fought between largely Muslim and largely Hindu armies was waged along a twelve-kilometer front.
+The Third Battle of Panipat (January 1761), fought between largely Muslim and largely Hindu armies was waged along a twelve-kilometre front.
 Despite decisively defeating the Marathas, what might have been Ahmad Shah's peaceful control of his domains was disrupted by many challenges.
 As far as losses are concerned, Afghans too suffered heavily in the Third Battle of Panipat.
 This weakened his grasp over Punjab which fell to the rising Sikh misls.
 There were rebellions in the north in the region of Bukhara.

 The victory at Panipat was the high point of Ahmad Shah.
 The Durrani was the second largest Islamic empire in the world, behind the Ottoman Empire at that time.
 However, even prior to his death, the empire began to unravel.
 In 1762, Ahmad Shah crossed the passes from Afghanistan for the sixth time to subdue the Sikhs.
 He assaulted Lahore and, after taking their holy city of Amritsar, massacred thousands of Sikh inhabitants, destroying their revered Golden Temple.
 Within two years, the Sikhs rebelled again and rebuilt their holy city of Amritsar.
 Ahmad Shah tried several more times to subjugate the Sikhs permanently, but failed.